Local Entropy Theory of a Random Dynamical System: Applications of the Local Variational Principle

 \part{Applications of the Local Variational Principle}

-In this part we give some interesting applications of the local variational principle established in previous sections.
-Namely, following the line of local entropy theory (see the recent survey \cite{GY} of Glasner and Ye and the references therein), we introduce and discuss both topological and measure-theoretical entropy tuples for a continuous bundle RDS.
-We then establish a variational relationship between them.
-We apply our results to obtain many known theorems and some new ones in local entropy theory.
+In this part we give some applications of the local variational principle established in Part \ref{skdj}.
+Namely, following the line of local entropy theory (cf the book chapter \cite[Chapter 19]{G1}, the recent survey \cite{GY} and references therein), we introduce and discuss both topological and measure-theoretic entropy tuples for a continuous bundle RDS.
+We then establish a variational relationship between these two kinds of entropy tuples.
+Finally, in \S \ref{factor} we apply our results to obtain many known theorems, and some new ones, in local entropy theory.